1. Write a story.

 3. Host a brainstorm.

 Need to generate a bunch of tactics?
 Don't do slides.
 Having to access visual information like text and images while listening to a meeting host paralyzes participants.
 Our brains simply don't have the cognitive power to ingest 2 streams and produce ideas simultaneously.
-Instead, consider a physical stimulus, like a tennis ball, paper clip or other tactile inspiration for idea generation.
+Instead, consider a physical stimulus, like a tennis ball, paper clip, refrigerator (seen it work!), or other tactile inspiration for idea generation.

 4. Make a placemat.